Julwicr/miner_api/README.md

 API endpoints :

-/products returns all products sorted by categroy /categories returns all categories /categories/products returns products nested in categories
+/products returns all products sorted by categroy /products/{article_number}
+/categories returns a list of all categories /categories/{category} returns a list of all product from the given category